ppereiradev/error-detection-and-correction/README.md

 (error-detection) $ python client.py --algorithm hamming
 ```

 The algorithm options are: parity, crc, hamming, reed-solomon.
-Suppose you want to run the Reed-Solomon algorithm, so you have to run the server and the client, respectively, as follows:
+Suppose you want to run the Reed-Solomon algorithm, so you have to run the server, router and the client, respectively, as follows:

 First terminal window
 ```bash